rtablada/traffic-signs/readme.md

 ## Installation

 This package is distributed using [Composer](http://getcomposer.org).
-To install this, simply add `"rtablada/traffic-flow": "dev-master"` to your composer.json.
+To install this, simply add `"rtablada/traffic-signs": "dev-master"` to your composer.json.

 Then in your `/app/config/app.php` file, add `'Rtablada\TrafficSigns\TrafficSignsServiceProvider',` to your Service Providers.

 ## Using Traffic Signs

-Traffic flow works behind the scenes and listens for HTTP Exceptions.
+Traffic Signs works behind the scenes and listens for HTTP Exceptions.
 To try this out, browse to an unset route and see a new 404 page.

 I am working to make Traffic Signs more flexible and stronger.